-After implementing the processes outlined in the Code, one or more operators may decide to refuse a student travel on the bus or to implement alternative consequences.
-If a parent/ carer/student is dissatisfied with this outcome they can request that the operator/s review the decision.
+After implementing the processes outlined in the Code, an operator may decide to refuse a student travel on the bus or to implement alternative consequences.
+If a parent/carer/student is dissatisfied with this outcome they can request that the operator review the decision.

-If attempts to resolve the issue with the operator/s are unsuccessful and the parent/carer or student remains dissatisfied with the bus operator's decision and wishes to take the matter further, a formal complaint procedure is followed.
+If attempts to resolve the issue with the operator are unsuccessful and the parent/carer or student remains dissatisfied with the bus operator's decision and wishes to take the matter further, a formal complaint procedure is followed.
 In these circumstances, and when refused bus travel is for more than five days they can contact the nearest Translink regional office and request, in writing, a review of the decision.